-The cash flow from operating activity in the reporting period came to TEUR minus 3,785 (prior year: TEUR minus 1,999) The cash flow from operating activity is mainly constituted by payments of interest and incidental costs of finance in the amount of TEUR 7,405 (prior year: TEUR 1,910).
-A portion of TEUR 2,284 (prior year: TEUR 934) relates to the incidental costs of finance; these consist of placement costs for the bond, processing fees, legal fees and costs for the mortgage.
-The interest received comprises mainly accrued interest incurred in connection with the placement of the bond (TEUR 847; prior year: TEUR 8).
-These interest income must be seen economically in connection with the interest expense of the bond.
+The cash flow from operating activity in the reporting period came to TEUR minus 1,510 (prior year: TEUR minus 3,785).
+The cash flow from operating activity is composed mainly of payments of interest and incidental costs of finance in the amount of TEUR 7,887 (prior year: TEUR 7,405).
+A portion of TEUR 1,012 (prior year: TEUR 2,284) relates to the incidental costs of finance; these consist of placement costs for the bond, processing fees, legal fees, and costs for the mortgage.